Kalee914/kalee914.github.io/index.md

 ## _Volunteer Experience_

-I've been with Cooledture Collection since October 2024, started as a Data Research Analyst intern.
+I've been with Cooledtured Collection since October 2024, started as a Data Research Analyst intern.
 Overtime, I transitioned to focus on system architecture, data engineering, process optimization, and automation.
 I began designing and implementing data pipelines, managing data infrastructure, and developing technical solutions to improve workflows.
 Additionally, I worked on optimizing processes and automating tasks to enhance team efficiency.

-To learn more about my experience with Cooledture Collection, feel free to check out my [Internship – Cooledtured Collection](./cooledtured-internship.html) page.
+To learn more about my experience with Cooledtured Collection, feel free to check out my [Internship – Cooledtured Collection](./cooledtured-internship.html) page.
 If you're interest in seeing the projects I’ve worked on, you can explore the [Projects section - Click here](#projects) and select the project you want to see!
 Some of my projects have already been completed, but I haven’t pushed them up here yet because I’m currently focused on working on projects in progress.
 I’ll be updating them soon.
 Feel free to email me if you’d like to see something in particular; my email is listed in my resume.

 [Back to Table of Contents](#table-of-contents)

 ## _Projects_
 **Cooledtured Internship Projects** - [Cooledtured Internship Projects Overview](./cooledtured-internship.html)
-- **Cooledture: Data Analysis Projects**
+- **Data Analysis Projects**
     - [Competition Analysis for Inspiration](./cooledtured-internship.html#competition-analysis-for-inspiration-boxlunch)
         - Conducted extensive market and social media analysis using web scraping, Google Trends, and other data mining techniques to provide actionable insights for business decisions.
-- **Data Analysis Projects**
     - [Social Media Content Analysis](./cooledtured-internship.html#social-media-insight-and-content-analysis)
         - Led data collection and analysis of social media platforms, evaluating content performance and engagement to identify key factors for content strategy improvement.
 - **Junior Solution Engineer Projects**